-I’ll be honest, the battle in the classics is often a bit of a let down.
+The battle in the classics of Tolkien and others is often a bit of a let down.

 There’s a long walk, a lot of fine talk, plenty of awe then either the human hero finds an exit and postpones the battle or there’s a divine intervention which crushes evil a tad unfairly I think.